pholeth/gpt-writing/blog.md

 # Develop an app with ChatGPT

 I think writing is the best method to learn a new language.
-I usually want to have a place where I can find the short paragraphs with random topics to practice writing and have a person to review my writing.
-Though, it is not easy in practice to achieve those, unless you go to a dedicated writing class.
+I usually want to have a place where I can find the short paragraphs with random topics to practice writing and have a person to review my writings.
+However, it is not easy in practice to have those, unless you go to a dedicated writing class.
 But thanks to ChatGPT and OpenAI, they provided an amazing technology so we can do all this for free (not really but extremely small fee).
 So this article is going to show how to develop a Web application with ChatGPT or OpenAI Api.
-The app uses React and OpenAI API for Javascript for simplicity and more in the purpose to show how to interact with ChatGPT to develop meaningful applications with AI-capabilities.
-The article assumes that you already knew about React and Web development, and all trivial tasks are not mentioned.

 ## About the App

 Our app would be simple.
-There is only one page and the user is asked to input the paragraph length (number of sentences) and the difficulty level (easy, medium and hard) and select to generate a paragraph to practice writing.
-After writing is done, users can select to check if the writing is correct and where is wrong or what is the correct writing.
+There is only one page and the user is asked to input the paragraph size (number of sentences) and the difficulty level (easy, medium and hard) and generate a paragraph to practice writing.
+After the writing is done, users can select to check if the writing is correct and possibly provide a corrections.

+The app is built using React and OpenAI API for Javascript for simplicity and the main focus is more to show how to build a Web app that interacts with ChatGPT to develop meaningful applications with the power of AI.
+The article assumes that you already knew about React and Web development, so all trivial tasks such as creating components in React are not mentioned.

-### Get started and setup the app
+### Get started

 To get started, first create a new React app, there is no limitation on which tool to create the React app, but for quick and simplicity, `create-react-app` is proven to be quite a popular tool to use.
 Use the following command to create new React app (required to have NodeJS installed first)